 Securing task handler URLs

-If a task performs sensitive operations (such as modifying data), you might want to secure its worker URL to prevent a malicious external user from calling it directly.
+If a task performs sensitive operations (such as modifying data), you might want to secure the handler URL to prevent a malicious external user from calling it directly.
 You can prevent users from accessing task URLs by restricting access to App Engine administrators.
-Task requests themselves are issued by App Engine and can always target restricted URL.
+Task requests themselves are issued by App Engine and can always target a restricted URL.

 You can restrict a URL by adding the